-Put the stickers on your bike, helmet andSwimming, cycling, running - everyone can do that.
-Just going for it can be quite pleasant at the beginning, but systematic training is the key to success in the long run.
-Whether you're doing your first triathlon or have been doing triathlon for years, our triathlon tips are valuable for beginners and a good reminder for experienced triathletes that learning never ends.
-Because when you go into your race with confidence, you have a better chance of making the most of your race day and enjoying it.
+Swimming, cycling, running - anyone can do it.
+Just going for it can be enjoyable in the beginning, but targeted training is the key to success in the long run.
+Whether you are doing your first triathlon or have been triathlon for many years, our triathlon tips are valuable for beginners as well as a good reminder for experienced triathletes that learning never stops.
+Because if you go into your race with confidence, you have a better chance of making your race day the best it can be and enjoying it.

 Train healthy and listen to your body: Talk to a coach or training partner to plan your weeks in advance and ensure to get early advice on possible injuries.
 Recognize signs of dehydration or overheating so you can address them right away on race day to keep your pace.